English

 }

-You can form a v-model command input, textareaand selectcreate a two-way data binding on the element.
+create a two-way data binding on the element.
 It will automatically select the correct method to update the element based on the control type.
-While some magic, but v-modelin essence merely syntactic sugar.
-It is responsible for monitoring the user's input events to update the data, and perform some special processing on some extreme scenarios.
+While some magic, but v-model

-v-model ignores all form elements value, checked, selectedthe initial value of the attribute data while always Vue instance as a data source.
+the initial value of the attribute data while always Vue instance as a data source.
 You should declare the initial value in the data option of the component via JavaScript.

 <template>